app-sre/dashdotdb/docs/design/multi_slo_doc_support.md

 In addition, 'slo_doc_name' is added as an optional query parameter.
 The rationale for this being optional is to avoid breaking existing clients that are functioning fine without burdening them with needing to know a 'slo_doc_name.
 A known risk with making this optional, however, is that clients potentially may make queries and get results from a 'slo_doc_name' that they don't intend to be querying from.

+---

 ## Implementation - Database Schema Changes

 What follows are two proposals for how a 'slo_doc_name' identifier can be introduced to the schema.
+The document-author reccomends 'Option 2' for the sake of schema consistency.
 Changes are marked in green.

 ---

-[Option 1] - Update the 'ServiceSLO' table to include a 'slodoc_name' column of type 'string'.
+**Option 1** - Update the 'ServiceSLO' table to include a 'slodoc_name' column of type 'string'.
 * least effort proposal
 * acceptable data normalization
 * least disruptive to overall schema